|GOODS South WFC3 ERS Details 1 [Courtesy NASA]

 - In December 2010, a team of researchers at the University of Oxford uncovered evidence that humans and Trichoplax adhaerens, the world's simplest known multicellular animal, share virtually the same enzyme for sensing and regulating oxygen levels in cells.
 In fact, when in fact, when the key enzyme from Trichoplax was put it in a human cell, it worked just as well as the human enzyme.
 Interestingly, this enzyme is absent in all single-celled organisms.
 These results suggests that this mechanism evolved at the same time as the earliest multicelluar animals, and in fact may have been critical for the pivotal development of complex multicellular life [SD2010g].
 Along this line, in October 2012 a separate team of researchers have found clues that "choanoflagellates" (a certain strain of multi-lobed bacteria) may have been key in the leap from one-cell to multi-cell organisms [SD2012c].

 - In August 2011, a team of Australian and British geologists published their discovery of fossilized, single-cell organisms, 3.4 billion years old, near the Strelley Pool rock formation in Western Australia.
 This confirms the prevailing view that life evolved on earth surprisingly soon after the end (3.85 billion years ago) of a period of heavy bombardment of meteorites, which would have sterilized the earth's surface of any living organisms.
 These structures look entirely like living cells -- some are in clusters that appear to have been in the process of cell division [Wade2011b].
+In November 2013, one of this team and some other researchers found well-preserved remnants of a complex ecosystem in a rock layer 3.5 billion years old [SD2013g].

 What is the impact on the larger theory of evolution?